qouteall/imm_ptl_wiki_copy/Portals.md

 Use command `/portal global create_inward_wrapping <x1> <z1> <x2> <z2>` to create an inward wrapping zone.

 The outward world wrapping isolates an area out of space.
-When you want to go into it from left, you will appear on the right.
+When you want to go into it from the left, you will appear on the right.

 ![](https://i.ibb.co/9g72926/2020-05-26-22-04-50.png)